DisableGraphics/greending-ng/README.md

 - Extensions!
 Now you can block ads <a href=adblock.md>if you follow this tutorial</a>
 - New look: Rectangular buttons and Client Side Decorations.
 - WebKit based.
 This alternative (To Blink and Gecko) browser engine is incredibly fast and lightweight (Runs on my 10 year old potato pretty nicely).
-- Saves tabs when closed to resume navigation
+- Saves tabs when closed.

 # Installation
 **Dependencies:**